-She saw her story reflected in all of them: people devoid of means, with infinite trust in the Professor, nice people, with the most pious of demeanors upon entering his office; people who can’t fathom the fact that there are, in this world, doctors who would harm little children.
+She saw her story reflected in all of them: people devoid of means, with infinite trust in the Professor, nice people, with the most pious of demeanors when entering his office; people who can’t fathom the fact that there are, in this world, doctors who would harm little children.
 People who are unaware that they have rights.

-Parents feel like they’ve been betrayed by the medical system, by the government and by our whole society.
+Parents feel like they’ve been betrayed by the medical system, by the government and by the whole society.
 So they got organized and they’re ready to stand up for themselves.
 They want to uncover the experiment.

 That’s how they got to us.